oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 FEN is the mentally unstable and insane mind of ToshyFEN.
 FEN is mentally not ok (insane and unstable).
 FEN basically has two personalities that are volatile at changing about.

 He is suffering from:
-- Dissociative Personality Disorder*
-- *Intermittent Explosive Disorder*
 - *Borderline Personality Disorder*
-- *Disruptive Mood Regulation Disorder*.
+- *Disruptive Mood Dysregulation Disorder*.

 Yeah, FEN should be in a psychiatric hospital but he's here.
 FEN in fact has one of the worst mental health states in MWS.